 Also, listen to what it sounds like when you brake.
 If you hear a scraping or vibrating sound, there is a great risk that the brake pads are long worn and/or that the brake discs are affected by rust.
 If you find that the car is rolling slowly, for example, when driving slowly and stopping without braking, it is likely that the brake caliper has a problem or that the brake pads are too rusty.
 Also, keep in mind that if the brake pads become so worn that the coating surface disappears, it will quickly damage even the brake disc that you otherwise might not need to replace.

 Don’t forget to test the parking brake.
 If there is screaming from the brakes or any other sound, then it is probably time to change the brake pads and possibly brake discs on your car.
 If you recently changed brakes but still hear shrieking from the brakes, it might be because one or more smaller stones are stuck in the brakes.
 They usually release by slowly stopping the car and then reversing a bit, and then continue to drive on.

 If you feel that noise is coming from the brakes, we recommend that you visit an authorized service center.

 Are the car’s tires in good condition for the season?
 Try measuring the tire tread depth on your tyres, which can be done with a coin.
-If your unsure what tire tread depth that’s required for your tires in your country, please contact your local government office.
+New tires usually has a tire tread depth from 10/32″ to 12/32″.
+When tires wear down to about 2/32″ they cannot function as intended on wet and snowy surfaces.
+They also become more exposed to punctures.
+If your unsure what tire tread depth that’s required for your tires in your state, please contact your local government office.

 Don’t forget to also check your spare tire so that it is in good condition and has the correct tire pressure.
 If you don’t have a spare tire but only a tire repair kit, check the expiration date on it, so it’s not too old.